Adopt a cat

 Cats Protection used to ask for a donation – so why do we now ask for a fee?

-Asking for a fee rather than a donation means we can make the money we receive go further.
-To fall in with Government guidelines in claiming VAT back on certain items.
+Asking for a fee rather than a donation means we can make the money we receive go further and to fall in with Government guidelines in claiming VAT back on certain items.
 We here in the Tain & District Branch of Cats Protection in the North of Scotland now ask for an Adoption Fee of £40.00 per cat.
 If you rehome more than one cat at any one time, the fee is £60.
 All the cats in our care are neutered, vaccinated and microchipped before being rehomed.
 This money is used by us to further our cat welfare work.
 If you feel able to make a donation on top of the adoption fee, we would ofcourse be delighted and would help us claim back Gift Aid as well.
 All this means we can help cat after cat in the future .
 We know in the present climate, things are difficult, but would like to thank you for your decision in giving one of the cats in our care the chance of a new home.

 Do other animal welfare charities charge a fee?